Grants are considered free money and do not need to be repaid!*

 Wisconsin Talent Incentive Program

-Eligibility is limited to financially disadvantaged students and arranged through the Wisconsin Department of Public Instruction.
+Eligibility is limited to financially disadvantaged students and is arranged through the Wisconsin Department of Public Instruction.
 This grant is only for undergraduate students enrolled at least half-time.

 Wisconsin Indian Assistance